-The Armed Forces (Flexible Working) Bill will had its committee stage, the first chance for line by line scrutiny, in the Lords on Tuesday 12 September.
+The Armed Forces (Flexible Working) Bill had its report stage, a further chance to examine the bill and make changes, in the Lords on Wednesday 11 October.

 The committee stage of this bill takes place in Grand Committee, a room outside the Lords chamber.
 Any member can take part and decisions on amendments can be made, but no votes take place.